+First generate the solution as described in Getting Started.
 In your code folder, open the generated .csproj files with a text-editor like Notepad++ or Visual Studio Code.

-Search for the following line:
+Now search for the following line:

 Replace the line with:

-Every time the solution is generated again by right clicking the .cryproject file and pressing Generate Solution the ProjectTypeGuids will reset, so make sure to adjust the .csproj files again.
+Every time the solution is generated again by right clicking the .cryproject file and pressing Generate Solution, the ProjectTypeGuids will reset, so make sure to adjust the .csproj files again.